NebulousLabs/Sia/doc/api/Gateway.md

         // peers, as inbound peers are easily manipulated by an adversary.
         "inbound":    Boolean,

-        // what does local mean?
+        // local is true if the peer's IP address belongs to a local address
+        // range such as 192.168.x.x or 127.x.x.x
         "local":      Boolean
     }
 }